electrumsv/electrumsv/examples/applications/README.rst

 a way for users to upload files to the blockchain using either of these two different protocols based on file size.

+WARNING: Electrum historically stores wallet data in one encrypted json file that is decrypted when loaded, and encrypted when saved.
+As you accrue more transactions within it which contain file contents, it will become slower and slower to load.
+ElectrumSV retains this wallet structure at this time, and is therefore unsuited to image upload.

+WARNING: The Bcat specification is not entirely clear, and the errors displayed on failure when you view the data on bico.media are unhelpful at best.
+If you do use this script to upload files, do so at your own risk as you may end up having uploaded something broken.

+WARNING: Use this moderately untested tool at your own risk.

 Add the 'examples/applications' directory to your 'PYTHONPATH'.

 Then start it the ElectrumSV daemon by::